-If there's no test for CFS, how would I know if I had it?
+If there's no test for chronic fatigue syndrome, how would I know if I had it?

 There are various degrees to which people are affected, usually defined in three categories:

-If I do have CFS, what can I do?
+If I do have CFS/ME, what can I do?

-Currently there is no outright cure for CFS.
-There are however, various options patients can discuss with their GPs for managing the condition.
-For specific symptoms - such as disturbed sleep, pain and headaches - there are medicines available.
+Currently there is no outright cure for CFS/ME.
+There are, however, various options to help manage the condition, which your GP should be able to talk through with you.
+For specific symptoms – such as disturbed sleep, pain and headaches – there are medicines available.

 Only a qualified doctor can properly diagnose ME/CFS, so if you think you have some of the symptoms, book an appointment with your GP.
 At BMI Healthcare we have specialists in neurology who can help give you the diagnosis you need.